PrincetonUniversity/prga/docs/source/tutorial/build_your_custom_fpga.rst

 object to build the desired block.
 After describing the desired block, use the ``commit`` method of the builder to commit the module into the `Context` database.

+In this example we'll be using ``FLE6`` as our basic logic element.
+``FLE6`` contains one fracturable LUT6, one hard adder, and two flipflops.
+The fracturable LUT6 may be used as two LUT5s with shared inputs.

 .. code-block:: python